-Sysinternals Autoruns for Windows is one of the best tools to view, monitor and control start-up items.
+Windows Sysinternals Autoruns for Windows is one of the best tools to view, monitor and control and disable startup programs.
 This portable tool, when run, provides a comprehensive list of all programs that are configured to run when your Windows starts.
 Autoruns is a start-up cleaner utility that is similar to the MSCONFIG utility, but more powerful.
 MSCONFIG only shows you start-up and services and it doesn’t check digital signatures, which means anything can hide from it.

 Autoruns will display entries from the following location:

 - Logon.
 This entry results in scans of standard autostart locations such as the Startup folder for the current user and all users, the Run Registry keys, and standard application launch locations.

 - Explorer.
 This entry shows Explorer shell extensions, browser helper objects, explorer toolbars, active setup executions, and shell execute hooks.

 - Internet Explorer.
 This entry shows Browser Helper Objects (BHO’s), Internet Explorer toolbars and extensions.

 - Services.
 It shows all Windows services configured to start automatically when the system boots.

 - Drivers.
 This displays all kernel-mode drivers registered on the system except those that are disabled.